 - Original beef

-The original flavors are cheaper and the specific health ones are a little more expensive.
-Our preferences are the calming and original flavors, but that’s mostly because our pups are on some supplements for immunity and joint health already.
-For reference, we find that specialty options are usually between $2.50-$3.00 per ball and the original flavor is around $2.00.
+For reference, we find that specialty options are usually between $2.50 to $3.00 per refill and the original flavor is around $2.00.
 Besides the price, they’re fantastic options.
 If you don’t want to bother with making your own refills, we’d highly recommend them.
 Different sizes exist for the 3 different size Pupsicles, so make sure you’re getting the right size.

 We don't always buy the refills for the Pupsicle, but when we do, this is Prim's favorite flavor.
-They last an extremely long time and are perfect for when you don't have time (or forgot!) to make enrichment ahead of time.
+They last an extremely long time and are perfect for when you don't have time (or forget!) to make enrichment ahead of time.

 Woof’s Pupsicle treat tray mold

-We typically make our own Pupsicle refills and this tray is the perfect tool for it.
+We typically make our own Pupsicle recipes and this tray is the perfect tool for it.
 Woof's tray mold allows you to tailor your enrichment around any issues your dog may have, but we primarily use it because it's a ton cheaper!
 It works great and is easy to clean, and we highly recommend it!

 The treat tray will also allow you to tailor your frozen enrichment around any sensitivities or allergies your pup may have.
-If you have pups that are on special diets, you can even use their normal wet or dry food to make the balls, as well.
+If you have a pup that is on a special diet, you can even use their normal wet or dry food to make your own Pupsicle recipes as well.
 For us, it’s been extremely helpful in managing Prim’s weight, as she tries her best to eat as much food as she can con out of us.

 Our favorite Pupsicle recipes